UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/2_working_with_data_and_git.md

 #### Activity
 The first thing that we need to find is our header lines.
 Try a few methods to find this file within this directory.
 List some of your favorites in the Etherpad.

+Now that we have a header file we can begin building our data set.

 ```bash
 mv country.cc.txt header.txt